donkodimov/Hello-World/README.md

 Contains the definition of a Jenkins Pipeline and four-stage continuous deployment pipeline.

 ### 1. Stage Build
 The sh steps invoke echo and curl commands.
-The last step check if URL is accessible and returns exitcode.
+The last step check if URL is accessible and returns exit code.
 Any non-zero exit code will fail the Pipeline.

 ### 2. Stage Lint HTML